 In general, when we are able to welcome a new cat into our care, we give priority to senior cats already in public shelters and at risk of being killed.
 This is followed by those belonging to terminally ill individuals who have no family.
 With regard to private individuals seeking to relinquish a cat into our care, it is our policy to:

-At this time, please be aware that due to the nature of the living environments we provide to our cats, we are unable to accept feral, fractious, unvaccinated, or cats that are positive for Felv/FIV.
+At this time, please be aware that due to the nature of the living environments we provide to our cats, we may not be able to accept cats that are feral, fractious, unvaccinated, or cats that are positive for Felv/FIV.
+Please contact us to discuss your cat’s unique situation to see if an accommodation can be made.
 In addition, while we do not charge an intake fee, we do ask that those relinquishing a cat make a financial contribution to help our rescue organization, if they are able.

 If you have any questions about a cat you are trying to place, please feel free to contact us.
 If we can help you, we will.
 If not, we may be able to give you other advice or suggestions that may result in a good outcome for the cat.